+Action Comments

-Action Comments Continue the implementation of Place-Making Strategies Place Making Strategies have been implemented including the trial of a parklet at Richmond Town Centre.
-The Wayfinding and Signage Project has been in the strategy development phase and the next stage is including undertaking a program to review and detailed design. renew wayfinding and signage.
+Continue the Place Making Strategies have been implemented including the trial of a

+implementation of Place- parklet at Richmond Town Centre.
+The Wayfinding and Signage Project

+Making Strategies has been in the strategy development phase and the next stage is

+including undertaking a detailed design.

+program to review and

+renew wayfinding and

+signage.